OctaDist/OctaDist.github.io/running-the-tests.md

 This section shows how OctaDist can be used for computing the distortion parameters step by step.
 OctaDist has two versions based on purpose of use: a graphical user interface (GUI) and command line interface (CLU).
 The former is designed for the end-user who do not familiar with command lines, while the latter is for Linux (and Mac) users, especially the developer who want to implement OctaDist into their software.

+Input examples can be found at [example-input](https://github.com/OctaDist/OctaDist.github.io/tree/master/example-input).

 - [OctaDist - GUI](#octadist---gui)
 - [OctaDist - CLI](#octadist---cli)